50+ Arctic Animal Books

 Arctic Tundra by Donald M. Silver and Patricia Wynne

-Beautifully realistic illustrations and does a nice job of relating information about the arctic tundra to a variety of ages.
+The realistic illustrations do a nice job of relating information about the arctic tundra to a variety of ages.
 It is a great homeschooling book or would complement any elementary school library.

 How do humans adapts to living in the Arctic?
 This book is less about arctic animals (although it includes great photo vocabulary pages of some arctic animals) and more about people living in the Arctic.
 It’s a great read and perfect for preschool – 1st Grade.

 NOT specific to the Arctic or Antarctic region, however, this book is included because teaches related concepts about animals in the snow, hibernation, animal adaptations and the seasons and is a perfect addition for preschool to first grade snow/winter animal report or project.

 I LOVE, LOVE, LOVE Roger Priddy books!
 This one is amazing, with transparent pages and an excellent “review” page of all the Arctic animals at the end.
 It is a perfect beginning vocabulary.
 It’s simply a photograph of the animals and their names.
 First we read them to learn the names of the animals that we don’t know or review the animals that we do.
 Then we use them to do letter a “hunt”.

 A beginning book for kids age 4-8.
 Introduces the arctic habitat and has a simple text so it should be included in an arctic unit.
 It would be great as one of the read alouds or reference books.